 As a result, we have started an investigation into the sales practices around this product and the business practices.
 Investors seeking to recover funds are limited by time and are encouraged to call 1-800-856-3352 for a free review of their case to recover losses.

 Northstar Healthcare Income, Inc. initially sold shares at ten dollars.
-Originally the company was formed to start, purchase, and asset manages a diversified portfolio of equity, securities and debt investments in health care real estate, raising some $2 billion between 2013-2018 and creating a portfolio of over six hundred properties.
+Originally the company was formed to start, purchase, and asset manage a diversified portfolio of equity, securities, and debt investments in health care real estate, raising some $2 billion between 2013-2018 and creating a portfolio of over six hundred properties.

 Over a year and a half ago, Northstar reduced the dividend rate, cutting it by more than half at that time.
 Last October, the company informed investors it would only repurchase shares in relation to the death or qualifying disability of an investor.
 In December 2018 that the REIT reduced the net asset value (NAV) from $8.50 to a whopping $7.10 per share.
 They cited numerous factors contributing to that decline in value.
 The Northstar Healthcare Board has indicated that it intends to assess its financial health regularly.
 However, there is no guarantee that distributions (which are now suspended entirely) will be announced again in any future or any specific time.

 While most investors may have a small percentage of their portfolio exposed to Northstar such that any decrease money invested or the suspension of distributions, should not have a significant impact on their overall investment portfolio.
 Unfortunately, some financial advisors may have advocated unsuitable positions or over-concentrated investors.
 As a result, many investors may now find themselves with unnecessary losses.
 Investors may have purchased these and other investments based on materially false or misleading information, including the material omission of risk disclosures.
 In supervising these kinds of activities, the oversight, and monitoring of the broker who recommended such investments may have been improper action or negligent.